-The Architecture of JDBC in Java
+The JDBC Architecture in Java Programming

 The term JDBC is an abbreviation for Java Database Connectivity.
 It is a built-in API available in Java that is used to connect with databases and execute queries.
 JDBC is specifically available in JavaSE.

-Why should I learn JDBC in Java?
+Why should I learn JDBC Architecture in Java Programming?

-Previously, ODBC API was well known for database connections and operations.
+Previously, ODBC API was well-known for database connections and operations.
 The thing with the ODBC API was that it used the ODBC driver which was written in the C programming language.

 The C language is a machine-dependent language and due to this, there was a problem with the compatibility of ODBC drivers.
 Another important fact is that C is a much-unsecured language compared to Java.
 These two were the reasons why Java later defined its own API that used JDBC drivers for database connectivity.
 And the fun fact is that now it is secure because it is written in the Java programming language.